Below is a description of the Windows Desktop games: (updated 2015)

 Click Above to download Planet Jumper for Windows Desktop (FPS)

-"Planet Jumper" was my first 3D game to successfully use the polygon drawing function that I learnt to use.
+"Planet Jumper" was my first 3D game to successfully use the polygon drawing function that I learned to use.
 There are still some obvious bugs, and it isn't very easy to learn if you haven't played an FPS game before.
 Despite this, I think that it is my most fun FPS game, since each new stage of the level has new things to try and points to get.

 I have recently re-visited this game and made some adjustments to the difficulty levels and screen-drawing code, and I still feel like there are improvements to be made.
 I also came across a multilayer difficulty for the levels themselves, which I never implemented.
 Any other suggestions or bug-complaints for this game would definitely be helpful.